Doctors & Staff

 Peter H. Kehoe, O.D., FAAO, FNAP

 Dr. Kehoe earned his Diplomate in the American Board of Optometry in 2011 and was inducted as a Fellow of the National Academies of Practice in 2013.
 Dr. Kehoe has been practicing optometry since 1984.
 He is a graduate of the Illinois College of Optometry and Indiana University, and is a fellow of the American Academy of Optometry.
 Dr. Kehoe’s father founded Kehoe Optical in 1967, and in 1984 the practice of Marshall Marvelli, O.D. was purchased and merged with Kehoe Optical to become the present Kehoe Eye Care.
 As an optometrist, Dr. Kehoe has special interest in children’s vision, contact lenses, glaucoma, macular degeneration, nutrition and allergy/dry eyes.
 Dr. Kehoe has been active in the Galesburg area as a past-president of the Lions Club and former member of the Chamber of Commerce board.
 He served as President of the American Optometric Association from 2008-2009 and was instrumental in the development of the InfantSEE® program.
 He currently serves as Treasurer of the World Council of Optometry and continues as an active member of the American Optometric Association, the Illinois Optometric Association, and the West Central Illinois Optometric Society.
 In 2001 he was named Optometrist of The Year by the Illinois Optometric Association.
-Dr. Kehoe resides in Galesburg with his wife, Melissa and has three grown children, including Dr. Alexandra Kehoe-Bussa, an optometrist in Florida, and four grandchildren.
+Dr. Kehoe resides in Galesburg with his wife, Melissa and has three grown children, including Dr. Alexandra Kehoe-Bussa, an optometrist in Florida, and five grandchildren.

 Brian J. Plattner, O.D.